In situ decommissioning of the Whiteshell Reactor # 1

 Some temporary infrastructure – such as construction trailers and equipment paddocks, as well as an increase to the electrical services – would also be required in order to facilitate decommissioning.
 Additional groundwater monitoring wells would be installed, as required, to monitor the performance of the in situ decommissioned facility.

-Under the Nuclear Safety and Control Act, CNL’s proposal requires an amendment to its existing Decommissioning Waste Facility Licence issued by the Canadian Nuclear Safety Commission (CNSC).
-An environmental assessment conducted under the Canadian Environmental Assessment Act, 2012 is required, and an EA decision affirming that the proposed activities will not cause significant adverse environmental effects, before the CNSC can make a licensing decision on this proposal.
+Under the Nuclear Safety and Control Act, CNL’s proposal requires an amendment to its existing Decommissioning Waste Facility Licence issued by the CNSC.
+An EA conducted under the Canadian Environmental Assessment Act, 2012 is required, and an EA decision affirming that the proposed activities will not cause significant adverse environmental effects, before the CNSC can make a licensing decision on this proposal.

 Environmental Assessment Specialist